Exsanguinated/Exsanguinated/README.md

 <h5><p align="center"> ⫘⫘⫘⫘⫘⫘《 Do Not Interact 》⫘⫘⫘⫘⫘⫘

-<h6> •  "Fakeclaimers", AKA: R/fakedisordercringe type of people.
+<h6> •  "Fakeclaimers", aka: r/fakedisordercringe type of people.
 We are medically diagnosed and aren't going to pry open files and hand over sensitive information to you for you to take us seriously; we saw specialists for years to have our system confirmed on our medical records.
-Fuck off. <3

-<h6> •  Proship / Profict / Darkship; you know what we mean by this being here and won't waste the time to argue about it.
+Sincerely, fuck off if you feel entitled to 'proof' to take us seriously.

 <h6> •  If you plan on being weird to any of us.
 This especially includes people who run up to try to roleplay or befriend us based on our introjects; it's genuinely super awkward and uncomfortable for everyone involved.

-<h6> •  Anyone under the age of 18; we don't enjoy talking to or being near minors who sneak onto the 18+ server.
-Go back to Safe Server where you belong.
+Introject =/= your favorite blorbo from their 'source' at all.
+We are just trying to exist.

+  <h6> •  Anyone who is Racist, Homophobic, Misogynistic, Transphobic, Ableist, Zionistic, MAGA, Supports ICE, Supports AI slop or is just generally bigoted in their personal beliefs.

+<h6> •  Proship / Profict / Darkship; you know what we mean by this being here and won't waste the time to argue about it.

 <h6> •  Anyone who indulges in any sort of zoo, incest, loli or shota content in any capacity.
 We refuse to sit and debate this bullet point with you.
 You're gross.

-<h6> •  Anyone who is Racist, Homophobic, Misogynistic, Transphobic, Ableist, Zionistic, MAGA, Supports ICE, Supports AI slop or is just generally bigoted in their personal beliefs.
+<h6> •  Anyone under the age of 18; we don't enjoy talking to or being near minors who sneak onto the 18+ server.
+Go back to Safe Server where you belong.

  <br><br>
 <p align="center">